cameliabenavides10/gutGuide/README.md

 ## Contact

-If you have any questions or suggestions regarding GutGuide, please contact our team at gutguide@example.com.
+If you have any questions or suggestions regarding GutGuide, please contact me at https://cameliabenavides10.github.io/Portfolio/

 Enjoy creating healthy and personalized meal plans with GutGuide!